-On this blog I have been very critical of the church at times, and many bloggers I read regularly are just as critical.
+On this blog and in my others writings, I have been very critical of the church at times, and many bloggers I read regularly are just as critical.
 We do not point out the church's failings because we hate the Body of Christ; on the contrary, we love it.
 If we didn't love the church, we wouldn't care enough to raise the concerns we encounter.

 To be part of the Church of Jesus Christ can be a very frustrating experience for all of us who are individual members of Christ's Body.
 I can list my reasons why I get so frustrated on occasion and so can many others.
 Some of those reasons are similar, others may be very different.
 There has been much talk about the church and how it has turned off the younger generation and how others who were very involved have given up on "organized religion."
 These concerns are legitimate and should be discussed with compassion and vigor and critical reflection.